-January – February is the very best beach season, and up to April generally pretty good .
+January – February is the very best season for Philippines beaches, and remain generally pretty good until April.

 The dry season runs roughly from January – early June.
 November to February is quite cool, while March to May is the hottest period.
 Normal humidity is an energy-sapping 85%, while average temperatures run from 22°C to 38°C (71.
 6°F-100.
 4°F ).

 The rest of the year is wet, though that could mean just a shower once a day or a full-on typhoon, but there are considerable regional variations.

 Towards the end of dry season tourist often experience regular power-cuts due to the water supply decrease and consequent failure of regional hydro-electric power systems.

 North Philippines beaches.
 On or near Luzon Island, the ‘mainland’ and home to the capital city Manila.

 Saud Beach, Pagudpud, Ilocos Norte, far northeast Luzon

 Situated on the north tip of Luzon Island, tranquil Pagudpud (aka Tongotong) offers three wide white beaches; Saud Beach was picked as Asia’s best beach by an Aussie newspaper; the calm, blue Maira-ira Point (also know as Blue Lagoon or Malingay Cove), and Pansian Beach which sees hardly any tourists.

 Accommodation, food and drink are affordable, the sea is clear, the sand is as white and fine as Boracay, but there is no party scene there.